-The Model 2401 Series of Instruments are marked with the following symbols:
+The Model 2401-S Pocket Survey Meter is marked with the following symbols:

 CAUTION (per ISO 3864, No. B.3.1) - designates hazardous live voltage and risk of electric shock.
 During normal use, internal components are hazardous live.
 This instrument must be isolated or disconnected from the hazardous live voltage before accessing the internal components.
 This symbol appears on the front panel.
 Note the following precautions: